IndexedDB Architecture & Advanced Patterns

 Modern async/await Patterns for IndexedDB

 The legacy event-driven API (onsuccess/onerror) introduces callback nesting and error boundary fragmentation.
-Production systems must wrap IDBOpenDBRequest in promise-based abstractions that enforce async/await consistency and guarantee transaction completion via tx.done.
+Production systems must wrap IDBOpenDBRequest in promise-based abstractions that enforce async/await consistency.
+The following caches the connection and wraps the native callback API:

 const DB_NAME = 'app-state-v2';